ALPHA HYDROXY ACIDS (AHAs)

-- For improving the appearance of acne scars: Glycolic acid (GA) facial peels are used.
+- For acne scars: Glycolic acid (GA) facial peels are used.
 Peels containing 20% to 70% glycolic acid have been applied every two or six weeks.
 Peels are applied for up to 4-5 minutes.
 Completing the series at least 5-6 times is usually needed before skin looks better.
 Sometimes a 35% or 70% glycolic acid cream is used along with a treatment called microneedling.

-- For lightening brown patches due to a condition called melasma: A 10% lotion of the glycolic acid (GA) is applied with a sunscreen to facial skin nightly for 2 weeks.
+- For dark skin patches on the face (melasma): A 10% lotion of the glycolic acid (GA) is applied with a sunscreen to facial skin nightly for 2 weeks.
 Then a peeling program is done monthly for 3 months in a row.
 The peeling program features a 50% GA peel applied three times to the face and left on for a period of 2-5 minutes each time (first peel 2 minutes, second peel 4 minutes, and third peel 5 minutes).
 A peel containing 30% glycolic acid has been used every week in combination with laser treatment.